 The HCT recognised the importance of addressing the evacuation status and re-orienting the operation’s centre of gravity inside Libya; identified the need to better clarify the nature of the humanitarian crisis and produce a narrative on highly visible mixed migration and detention issues and how they relate to humanitarian, stabilisation, recovery and development operations.
 The team committed to working together pro-actively on a number of issues to strengthen access to support humanitarian delivery, and establish more predictable coordination arrangements with authorities inside Libya.

-The mission report and HCT Action Plan are available on request from the Peer-2-Peer Support Project.
 The Humanitarian Coordinator is requested to provide an Update Report on progress against the Action Plan, to the Emergency Relief Coordinator (ERC) within six months of the support mission.